-Alongside government funding, parents are asked to contribute a voluntary amount that varies from school to school (usually below \notin 100 per year for primary school, and between \notin 200 and \notin 400 for secondary).
+Alongside government funding, parents are asked to contribute a voluntary amount that varies from school to school (usually below € 100 per year for primary school, and between \in 200 and \in 400 for secondary).
 With this money, the school pays for extra things like excursions, school trips, art materials, additional music, dance or language classes, and an annual sports day.
 It is common that the bijzondere schools ask for a slightly higher parental contribution than the openbare schools.
 And there are more differences between the two: